ProbAct: A Probabilistic Activation Function for Deep Neural Networks: Introduction

-ReLU solves the vanishing gradient problem with an identity derivative.
-However, a zero value for all negative values creates the \emph{dead neurons} problem.
-To counter the problem, several variants of ReLU have been proposed.
-For example, we can find simple extensions of ReLU, such as Leaky ReLU~\cite{xu2015empirical}, Parametric ReLU (PReLU)~\cite{he2015delving}, and Exponential Linear Unit (ELU)~\cite{2015arXiv151107289C}.

-In this work, we propose a new activation function, called \textit{ProbAct}, which is not only trainable but also stochastic.
-In fact, the idea of ProbAct is inspired by the stochastic behaviour of the biological neurons.
+However, all of these are deterministic activation functions with fixed input-output relationships.
+In this work, we propose a new activation function, called \textit{ProbAct}, which is not only trainable but also stochastic in nature.
+The idea of ProbAct is inspired by the stochastic behavior of biological neurons.
 Noise in neuronal spikes can arise due to uncertain bio-mechanical effects~\cite{lewicki1998review}.
-We try to emulate a similar behaviour in the information flow to the neurons by injecting stochastic sampling from a normal distribution to the activations.
-Simply speaking, even for the same input value $x$, the output value from the ProbAct varies by stochastic perturbation --- this is the largest difference from conventional activation functions.
+We try to emulate a similar behavior in the information flow to the neurons by injecting stochastic sampling from a Gaussian distribution to the activations.
+Consequently, even for the same input value $x$, the output value from ProbAct varies stochastically --- a capability conventional activation functions do not offer.

-The induced perturbations prove to be effective in avoiding network overfitting during training.
-The operation has a resemblance to data augmentation, and hence we call it \emph{augmentation-by-activation}.
-Furthermore, we show that ProbAct increases the classification accuracy by +2-3\% compared to ReLU or conventional activation functions on established image datasets.
-The main contributions of our work are as follows: \begin{itemize} \item We introduce a novel activation function, called ProbAct, whose output undergoes stochastic perturbation. \item We propose a method of governing the stochastic perturbation by using a parameter trained through back-propagation. \item We show that ProbAct improves the performance on various visual object classification tasks. \item We also show that the improvement by ProbAct is realized by the augmentation-by-activation, which acts as a stochastic regularizer to prevent overfitting of the network.
+The induced perturbations prove to be effective in avoiding overfitting during training, thus yielding better generalizations.
+Since the operation is a resemblance to feature augmentation, we call it \emph{augmentation-by-activation}.
+Furthermore, we show that ProbAct improves the classification accuracy by 2-3\% compared to ReLU or other conventional activation functions on established image datasets and 1-2\% on text datasets.
+The main contributions of our work are as follows: \begin{itemize} \item We introduce a novel activation function, called ProbAct, whose output undergoes stochastic perturbation. \item We propose a novel method of governing the stochastic perturbation with parameters trained through back-propagation. \item We show that ProbAct improves the performance on various visual and textual classification tasks while generalizing well on reduced datasets. \item We also show that the improvement by ProbAct is realized by the augmentation-by-activation, which acts as a stochastic regularizer to prevent overfitting of the network and acts as a feature augmentation method. \item Finally, we demonstrate that ProbAct learns an ensemble of models by itself, allowing the estimation of predictive uncertainties and robustness to noisy data.

 \end{itemize}